Engin-Boot/pong-stage-Rajmalbasha/Stage0/settings.md

 Given : Application is working, user in signed in, and user clicks settings button

-When :  user clicks background theme
+When :  user clicks background theme button

-Then : show different background themes and reward points required to apply the particular theme.
-User chooses one theme and is eligible then reduce reward points and apply the particular theme
+Then : trigger background theme module

-## Scenario : User wishes to change pong
+## Scenario : User wishes to change ball properties

 Given : Application is working, user in signed in, and user clicks settings button

 When :  user clicks change ball button

-Then : show different pongs available and reward points required to obtain particular ball.
-User chooses one pong and is eligible then reduce reward points and use the particular pong
+Then : Trigger change ball module

 ## Scenario : User wishes to change paddle size

 Given : Application is working, user in signed in, and user clicks settings button ,minimum and maximum paddle size are fixed

-When : user clicks change paddle size and change the paddle size slider
+When : user clicks change paddle button

-Then : change the paddle size and use the new paddle
+Then : trigger change paddle module